genomicsclass/book/pages/distance.md

 ## [1] 122.8919
 ```

-As expeceted the kidneys are closer to each other.
-A faster way to compute this is using matrix algebra
+As expected the kidneys are closer to each other.
+A faster way to compute this is using matrix algebra:

 ```r